jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 > I thought of this after reading the following quote by the Dalai Lama:<br><br>Most of our problems are related to the mind, so we have to work to reduce our destructive emotions.
 Use your human intelligence in the best way you can; transform your emotions in a positive way.

-Emotions are a strength, but if you let them get out of a control, you can a lot of damage to yourself and others in a relatively short amount of time.
-I believe that a secret to success is not to divorce yourself from your emotions, but rather, to integrate them and gain their full powers.
+Emotions are a strength, but if you let them get out of control, you can damage yourself and others in a relatively short amount of time.
+I believe that a secret to success is not to divorce yourself from your emotions but to integrate them and gain their full powers.

 The former makes you weak because you deny your true nature.
 The latter makes you strong because you hold nothing back: you just don't let it control you either.&nbsp;